 As my tastes and preferences changed and evolved, so did my friendships and how I wanted to spend my time.
-As a teenager, most of my friendships were formed by default.
-Friends who just happen to go to the same school, same church etc. I gained a few solid friendships from this crowd but it took a lot of time and sometimes drama to weed out the bunch so only the true friends remained.
+As a teenager, most of my friendships were formed by default -friends who went to the same school, same church, etc. I gained a few solid friendships from this crowd but it took a lot of time and sometimes drama to weed out the bunch so only my true friends remained.
 As I got older, I decided to be more intentional in making friends and building relationships.

 You should seek friendships with people whose values align with yours, people you respect, and people you can learn from.
-And then make a conscious decision to spend quality time with these friends.
+When you find these friends make a conscious effort to spend quality time with them.
 There is a refreshing peace that comes from having a friend you can have quality conversations with, who will be there for you and you for them.
 Having a friendship that has mutual growth and support is especially important in your twenties.

-In the same vein, you might have to let go of some old unhealthy friendships.
+In the same vein, you have to let go of unhealthy friendships and relationships.
 From experience, this is a painful but necessary process.
 A Nigerian proverb says “twenty children cannot play with each other for twenty years”.
 When you realize that you are at a different growth stage with some friends, it’s ok to let them go.
 When an old friend keeps hurting or taking advantage of you, it’s ok to let them go.